 Minification or compression means removing all unnecessary characters, such as spaces, new lines, comments, without changing the functionality of the source code.
 During development and debugging, these characters make code easier to read.
 At the production stage, they only increase the size of code to be transferred.

-To compress your code automatically, you need to configure a UglifyJS File Watcher which will track changes to your files and run UglifyJS.
+To compress your code automatically, you need to install UglifyJS and configure a UglifyJS File Watcher which will track changes to your files and run the tool.

 Before you start